 Elizabeth Balfour

 Portrait of Elizabeth, ascribed to Allan Ramsay but probably by his assistant, John Martin.
+Note the black neck band, in sympathy with victims of the Terror.
+Does the dove stand for peace?

 The Georgian front at Whitehill was extended to allow Elizabeth and her family to live alongside her brother, Major Ramsay.